Why backup dates in SSRS report and in the Dashboard differ?

 - hardware ID

-If a perpetual license was not activated, and ShadowProtect was setup on a time-limited trial (14 days).
+If a perpetual license wasn’t activated, and ShadowProtect was setup on a time-limited trial (14 days).

-ShadowProtect can be installed and configured using a time-limited 14-day trial, and will expire after 14 days if a valid license is not activated.
+ShadowProtect can be installed and configured using a time-limited 14-day trial, and will expire after 14 days if a valid license isn’t activated.

-Why Cloud Backup monitoring and alerting system did not capture that my license had expired?
+Why Cloud Backup monitoring and alerting system didn’t capture that the license had expired?

 Cloud Backup monitoring and alerting systems require the installation of OBRM on the same machine as ShadowProtect is configured.
 Once a valid cloud backup account has logged in to OBRM, a monitoring event for ShadowProtect will be created.

 - backup completed

 - backup not run in > 3 days (warning)